wmcics30/cs30major-project/proposal.md

 - Multiple difficulty levels
 - Be able to randomly generate new levels every time and then solve them
 - Have both the option to type numbers in using the keyboard or be able to click on a number row on the bottom and place them using the mouse
+- Allow people to keep track of possible numbers before committing to it